AliceWeng/Rock-Paper-Scissors/readme.md

     * If your HP reaches 0, you lose.
     * If the computer's HP reaches 0, you win.
     * If you "TALK" three times without dying, you win.
-4. Once the game has ended, press the text at the top for an easter egg.
+4. Once the game ends, press the text at the top for an easter egg.

 YouTube Video Links | What I Learned From Them :------------------:|:--------------: